nforgeio/neonKUBE/TEST-VERSION.md

 **Windows:**

 1. Increment the test version above.
-2. Edit **product-version.txt** by changing setting the version you just incremented.
+2. Edit **neonLIBRARY-version.txt** by changing setting the version you just incremented.
 3. Run: `neon-nuget-local`
 4. Copy the packages from `$/Build/nuget` to a USB drive.